 Price: Click here for the latest price

-Let’s start off with a Fuji mirrorless camera that was the talk of the photography world last year, and still will be here in 2018… perhaps more so even than the newly released Fujifilm X-H1
+Let’s start off with a Fuji mirrorless camera that was the talk of the photography world last year, and still continues to be here in 2018… perhaps more so even than the newly released Fujifilm X-H1

 The Fujifilm X-T2 supports the same 24mp X-Trans III sensor as found in another excellent all-round mirrorless camera by Fuji, (see the Fujifilm X-Pro 2 review) – one which I’d be recommending here if not for the X-T2’s slight advantages over it.